Program: B.S., Computer Information Technology

 This requirement can be satisfied by completion of one of the following:

-- Completion of an appropriate minor at CSUN that does not include courses offered by the Department of Computer Science or the College of Business and Economics.
+- Completion of an appropriate minor at CSUN that does not include courses offered by the Department of Computer Science or the Department of Systems and Operations Management.
 The intent of the minor is to focus studies in an application domain in which the graduate plans to start a career.
-Students interested in focusing their studies on business are advised to explore the Information Systems degree options offered by the Department of Accounting and Information Systems.
+Students interested in focusing their studies on business are advised to explore the Information Systems degree options offered by the Department of Systems and Operations Management.
 A minor must consist of at least 18 units, but some requirements in a minor might also be applied toward meeting General Education requirements.

 - Completion of a cohesive set of classes, called the Domain Emphasis Package, determined though consultation with the student’s faculty advisor and requiring approval by the department chair prior to enrollment in any course contained in the package.
 This package should focus on a specific IT or application domain.
 Such a package shall consist of 15 units, with no more than 6 units of lower division classes chosen strategically to meet the prerequisites of the other classes also included in the package.